 By Thobani Mesani

-9/10ths Mentoring Programme – Nine Tenths is a mentoring programme geared towards equipping matric students in selected local schools to cope with their final year of school and to pass to their full potential.
-Pupils are given one-on-one attention from highly trained Rhodes University students through nine guided and structured contact sessions.
+Usiphile was part of the 9/10ths Mentoring Programme, a Rhodes University and GADRA Education partnership initiative geared towards equipping matric students in selected local schools to cope with their final year of school and to pass to their full potential.
+Learners in this programme are given one-on-one attention from a Rhodes University student through nine guided and structured contact sessions.